 What's the story?

-Originally shown on the BBC, this 2010 series adapts the classic story of Sherlock Holmes to fit into the world of modern-day London.
+Originally shown on the BBC, SHERLOCK adapts the classic story of Sherlock Holmes to fit into the world of modern-day London.
 Holmes (Benedict Cumberbatch) and Dr. John Watson (Martin Freeman) team up to solve cases involving serial killers, espionage, and bombings.
 Watson is much more of an active particpant in this version, while Holmes maintains many of the same qualities that have made him a popular character for over 100 years.

 Is it any good?